kevintruong/til/Pthreads,-Part-2:-Usage-in-Practice.md

 ## What is the purpose of pthread_join?
 * Wait for a thread to finish
-* Clean up thread resources.
+* Clean up thread resources
+* Grabs the return value of the thread

 ## What happens if you don't call `pthread_join`?
 Finished threads will continue to consume resources.
 Eventually, if enough threads are created, `pthread_create` will fail.